 Over the past decade, The Advent Show has raised over $150,000.
 Through generous sponsorship and sold-out performances, we will continue to mentor and showcase young, local talent, while making a meaningful impact on those who are homeless and marginalized in our community.

-We are proud to support these three charities who help the homeless and marginilized in our midst:
+In 2017, we are proud to support these three charities who help the homeless and marginilized in our midst:

 ARK Outreach | arkoutreach.com